Batmanabcdefg/AbaqusTraining/03_Lesson/readme.tex.md

 ## Exercise

 * What happens when you swap the master and contact surfaces?
 Do you get convergence?
 If not, why?
-Hint: see guidelines in the footnotes below.
+Hint: see general guidelines on the selection of slave and master surfaces in the footnotes below.

 * Try changing the contact pair option to <em> TYPE=NODE TO SURFACE </em>.
 What are the things that you need to change in the input file to make the contact work?
 Hint: for this contact type, the shell thickness is not used.

 ---
 ## Footnotes

 <a name="myfootnote1">a</a>) The <em> *SURFACE INTERACTION </em> is a required keyword for contact definition, even if you are considering frictionless contact.
-In this case, there is <em> *FRICTION </em> line and associated coefficient of friction is not required.
+In this case, there is <em> *FRICTION </em> line and associated coefficient of friction are not required.

 <a name="myfootnote1">b</a>) In Abaqus/Standard the inclusion of friction in a model adds unsymmetric terms to the system of equations being solved.